Sixto-Clementine Vulgate: Textual characteristics

 The Appendix to the Clementine Vulgate contained additional apocryphal books: Prayer of Manasseh, 3 Esdras, and 4 Esdras.
 Its version of the Book of Psalms was the Psalterium Gallicanum and not the versio juxta Hebraicum.
 The 1592 edition did not contain Jerome's prologues, but those prologues were present at the beginning of the volume of the 1593 and 1598 editions.
-The Clementine Vulgate contains texts of Acts 15:34, the Johannine Comma, and 1 John 5:7.
+The Clementine Vulgate contains texts of Acts 15:34 and the Johannine Comma.
 The new system of verse enumeration introduced by the Sixtine Vulgate was replaced by the system of division of verses enumeration of the 1551 edition of the Bible of Robertus Stephanus.

 The text of the Clementine Vulgate was close to the Hentenian edition of the Bible, which is the Leuven Vulgate; this is a difference from the Sixtine edition, which had "a text more nearly resembling that of Robertus Stephanus than that of John Hentenius".
 The Clementine Vulgate used the verse enumeration system of Stephanus and the Leuven Vulgate.
 The text of the Sixtine Vulgate left an "eternal mark" in the details of the Sixto-Clementine Vulgate: in the latter's "spelling, especially that of the proper nouns, and in its corrections of details, even the less justified ones".
 The situation concerning the deeper modification Sixtus had made to the Leuven Vulgate text is totally different.
 The editors tried to make the Clementine Vulgate as similar as possible to the Sixtine Vulgate: titles and frontispieces were similar, and the page numbering of the Sixtine and Clementine editions was identical.